Garrett Hampson Player Props: Marlins vs. Rockies

-On Wednesday, Garrett Hampson (.188 on-base percentage in past 10 games, 75 points below season-long percentage) and the Miami Marlins face the Colorado Rockies, whose starting pitcher will be Karl Kauffmann.
-First pitch is at 8:40 PM ET.
+On Thursday, Garrett Hampson (.212 on-base percentage in past 10 games, 56 points below season-long percentage) and the Miami Marlins play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
+First pitch is at 3:10 PM ET.

 Garrett Hampson Game Info & Props vs. the Rockies